bemindlab/bmt-dex-ledger-flow/README.md

 - **Ethereum (ETH)**: `0xCB38008b5859994FD7b64ab2aDAC5696c1e68D2e`
 - **Binance (BNB)**: `0xCB38008b5859994FD7b64ab2aDAC5696c1e68D2e`

 Every contribution, no matter the size, helps us bring new features and improvements to the platform.
-Thank you for supporting [Project Name] and being part of our journey to revolutionize crypto trading accounting!
+Thank you for supporting DexLedgerFlow and being part of our journey to revolutionize crypto trading accounting!

 If you have any questions or need assistance, feel free to reach out to us at: `info@bemind.tech`.